-MassWildlife offers a variety of print publications for those interested in learning more about wildlife, insects, plants, as well as rare or threatened species and habitats.
+MassWildlife offers a variety of printed publications for those interested in learning more about wildlife, insects, plants, as well as rare or threatened species and habitats.
+Some are available at a discount if you are an educator, or if you buy in bulk.
+Some items are free when you visit a MassWildlife office or can be mailed for a postage fee.

 Massachusetts Wildlife magazine is a quarterly publication packed with award-winning articles and photos on the environment, conservation, fishing, hunting, natural history and just about everything relating to the outdoors in Massachusetts.